 Personal injury law firms are extremely profitable, yet they invest little to nothing in advertising for new clients.
 Referrals are nice but are no longer enough.

-Most personal injury law firms are badly mismanaged, spending too much money on overhead with too many employees, not enough automation, and poor customer service.
+Most personal injury law firms are badly mismanaged.
+They spend too much on overhead with too many employees, not enough automation, and poor customer service.

 However, personal injury law firms are so profitable that even badly mismanaged law firms make a lot of money.